CSbyGB/pentips/windows/powershell-cmd.md

 - `netsh advfirewall firewall dump` check for firewall
 - `netsh firewall show state` similar older command
 - `netsh firewall show config` will show the config of the firewall, useful to see blocked ports and other

+## Sysinternals

+### Pipelist

+[Pipelist](https://docs.microsoft.com/en-us/sysinternals/downloads/pipelist) is useful to enumerate instances of pipes
+- `pipelist.exe /accepteula` enumerate instances of named pipes.

+### Accesschk

+[Accesschk](https://docs.microsoft.com/en-us/sysinternals/downloads/accesschk) is useful to enumerate permissions
+- `accesschk.exe /accepteula`
+- `accesschk.exe -wuvc Everyone *` list service we can write and to which everyone has access
+- `.\accesschk64.exe /accepteula -uwdq "C:\Program Files\"` List of user groups with read and write privs

 ## Resources